What an ATS Actually Does

 You wrote "digital advertising."
 The job description says "performance marketing."
 You wrote "A/B testing."
 The JD says "multivariate testing."
 You wrote "ad creative."
 The JD says "campaign assets."

-These describe the same skills.
-But the ATS doesn't know that.
+These are the same skills.
+The ATS doesn't know that.
 It matches tokens, not meaning.
-Every place your resume uses a synonym for a keyword that appears in the JD is a point you're not scoring.
+Every synonym you use instead of the exact keyword in the JD costs you points.

 💡 The Fix